sethlindberg/aws-nat-bastion-bosh-cf/docs/aws-setup.md

 We use an SSH Key to perform authentication to AWS on your behalf.
 You can either use an [existing key or generate a key for this purpose](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

+Copy the private ssh key into the <project directory>/sshkeys directory with the name `bosh.pem`.

 ## Verify the Key

 You can verify your key is installed correctly by running this command to get the output of your local file's fingerprint.